 One of the Charity Commission’s strategic aims is to ensure that trustees carry out their duties as required by law.
 This includes trustees taking reasonable steps to protect their beneficiaries, and others who come into contact with their charity, from harm.

-Safeguarding should be a key governance priority for all charities.
+Protecting people and safeguarding responsibilities should be a governance priority for all charities.
 It is a fundamental part of operating as a charity for the public benefit.
 Any failure by trustees to manage safeguarding risks adequately is of serious regulatory concern to the Commission.
 It may consider this to be misconduct and/or mismanagement in the administration of the charity and this may also be a breach of trustee duty.